imediasystem/PaySal/README.md

 ## 🔥 Project Name - PAYSAL

-Design of an console application that calculates the total salary of employees in a logistics company.
+Design of a console application that calculates the total salary of employees in a logistics company.
 The salary will depend on the function the employee performs in the organisation.
 The division will include office workers dealing with documents, freight forwarders and drivers.

 ![PaySal-200](https://github.com/user-attachments/assets/b101e5d8-c3b5-412c-9821-b63b63a95cba)